 Applicants must be able to enthusiastically endorse and personally support the mission and theological position of the College.
 ADC makes every effort to hire exceptional individuals.
 Canadians and permanent residents will be given priority.

-Review of Applications will begin June 27, 2022 and continue until the position is filled.
+Review of Applications will continue until the position is filled.

 Starting Date: July 1, 2023 (an earlier date is negotiable)

 Salary will be based on rank, qualifications, and experience.
 Acadia Divinity College offers a competitive salary based on Canadian norms and standards, in addition to a comprehensive benefit package.